AutoResearch/autora/docs/contribute/module.md

 ### Step 4: Add Dependencies

-In pyproject.toml add the new dependencies under `dependencies`
+In the `pyproject.toml` file, add the new dependencies under `dependencies`.

 Install the added dependencies
 ```shell